For information on how to schedule an In-Depth Training Workshop|

 for your own library or group, please contact us at

-Our in-depth workshops, which build on this award winning film and project, focus on what you need to know about autism, and will deliver specific techniques to offer more inclusive service to this growing and underserved population.
+The in-depth workshops, which build on this award winning film and project, focus on what you need to know about autism, and will deliver specific techniques to offer more inclusive service to this growing and underserved population.
 It stresses communication, customer service, using individuals on the ASD spectrum and with other developmental disabilities as staff and volunteers in the library, explores specific programming strategies that work, the importance of connecting with local experts and of empowering staff to be willing to 'do something'.
 We explore real world implementation of best practices and universal service for people with ASD and their families.
 An additional benefit was the realization that the basic customer services skills and techniques provided can serve as universal models for best-practices library service to all members of the public.

 A 2.5 to 3 hour half-day workshop is an ideal length and works very well to cover the material effectively without wearing people out and we have done sessions for small groups of 10 to 20 participants to much larger groups